MislavJaksic/Knowledge-Repository/Virtualization/SoftwareContainers/Docker/GetStarted/README.md

 ```
 $: docker login - connect to a registry

-$: docker tag _image Docker-Id/_repository:_tag - associate a local image with a repository on a registry
+$: docker tag Image-Tag Docker-Id/_repository:_tag - associate a local image with a repository on a registry
 $: docker push Docker-Id/_repository:_tag - upload image to registry

 $: docker run -p Outside-Port:Image-Port Docker-Id/_repository:_tag - run remote image from a registry